tldr-pages/tldr/pages/common/bash.md

 `bash -s`

-- Stop further argument parsing for bash and pass all the following arguments directly to the command:
+- Stop argument processing bash and pass all the following arguments directly to the command:

 `bash {{file.sh}} --`